The College has moved to online instruction for the remainder of the semester. Learn more about our ongoing COVID-19 response.

 VA St. Louis Health Care System

 Program Director: Jonathan McMahan, Pharm.D., BCPS

-Available Positions: 4
+Resident Positions: 4

 In the ambulatory care track, residents have required learning experiences in ambulatory care, acute care, practice management and long-term care.
 Residents provide direct patient care in both interdisciplinary and pharmacist-run clinics.
 All residents receive additional experience in clinical intervention documentation, medication therapy management (MTM) and departmental committee service.

 Jonathan McMahan, Pharm.D., BCPS

-McMahan is the residency program director for the PGY1 Pharmacy Residency at the VA St. Louis Health Care System where he practices as a critical care clinical pharmacist.
+Dr. Jonathan McMahan is the residency program director for the PGY1 Pharmacy Residency at the VA St. Louis Health Care System where he practices as a critical care clinical pharmacist.
 He is an adjunct assistant professor of pharmacy practice at St. Louis College of Pharmacy.
-McMahan earned his Doctor of Pharmacy degree (Pharm.D.) from Butler University.
+Dr. McMahan earned his Doctor of Pharmacy degree (Pharm.D.) from Butler University.
 Subsequently, he completed his Pharmacy Practice and Internal Medicine Specialty Residencies at the VA St. Louis Health Care System-John Cochran through St. Louis College of Pharmacy.
 He is a Board Certified Pharmacotherapy Specialist (BCPS).